 PROYA Cosmetics Co.
 Ltd: A notable impact of the partnership was the production and dissemination of the research report “Gender dimensions of vulnerability to climate change in China” in English and Mandarin.
 The report made available new evidence of the differential impacts of climate change and disasters on men and women.
 At the time of publication, this knowledge product represented the most comprehensive research available on gender and climate change in China.
 The dissemination of the research findings by UN Women and UN Women’s partners resulted in more than 150,000 people’s enhancing their knowledge of the gender-differentiated impacts of climate change and disasters.

 In the immediate response to the Hurricane Irma, UN Women USA raised donations to support the distribution of dignity kits containing basic health and hygiene products for displaced women and girls, such as soap, underwear and sanitary napkins.

 In the longer term, with the help of UN Women USA’S efforts, UN Women will provide continuing technical expertise and financial support for economic initiatives to ensure that women have access to resources to get themselves and their families back on their feet, and to address safety and security concerns.

 Sustainable Development Goals

-Through its efforts, UN Women USA for UN Women is directly and indirectly contributing to the achievement of seven Sustainable Development Goals (SDGs)
+Through its efforts, UN Women USA is directly and indirectly contributing to the achievement of seven Sustainable Development Goals (SDGs)